-Off-site, the proposed project includes widening of the paved surface of Conn Creek Road/State Route 128 and installation of a left-turn lane near the southeastern corner of the property at a new intersection with the proposed winery access road to be built parallel to the southern property line.
+Off-site, the proposed project includes widening of the paved surface of Conn Creek Road/State Route 128 and installation of a left-turn-lane near the southeastern corner of the property at a new intersection with the proposed winery access road to be built parallel to the southern property line.
+A new winery access road is proposed to be built on the property, parallel to the southern property line and would provide vehicular access to Conn Creek Road/State Route 128.
 On-site, the existing, southeasterly flow of stormwater across the property would be retained with the project, with runoff discharged to new bioretention and self-retaining areas and as overland flow to the vineyards.
 Permeable pavers would be installed in the parking lot and drop-off area of the visitors' center building to reduce runoff volumes from those surfaces.
 Treated winery process wastewater would be stored during winter months and applied as surface vineyard irrigation during summer dry months, while sanitary wastewater would be pretreated and dispersed via subsurface leachfields into soils among the vineyards on-site.

-9. Describe the environmental setting and surrounding land uses.
+10. Describe the environmental setting and surrounding land uses.